 The screening report is prepared in response to the requirements of the Conservation of Habitats & Species Regulations 2017 (Statutory Instrument 2017 No.1012) (as amended).
-The screening report relates to the masterplan framework SPD that Waverley Borough Council intend to adopt in respect of the Dunsfold Aerodrome site allocated under Policy SS7 (Dunsfold Aerodrome New Settlement) of the adopted Waverley Local Plan Part 1 (July 2019).
+The screening report relates to the masterplan framework supplementary planning document (SPD) that Waverley Borough Council intend to adopt in respect of the Dunsfold Aerodrome site allocated under Policy SS7 (Dunsfold Aerodrome New Settlement) of the adopted Waverley Local Plan Part 1 (July 2019).